 Fortunately, TaxTools is a suite of software designed to manage all of this for you.
-With TaxTools, you can ensure you’re assessing tax at the appropriate rate onto all purchases, quickly pull up reports of your local taxable sales, separated by state, and even file and pay online.
-TaxTools will also keep track of any changes to the sales tax laws in Nevada or elsewhere that may apply to you, giving you confidence that you’re 100% compliant with all applicable statues at all times.
+With tools like a tax calculator and TaxTools, you can ensure you’re assessing tax at the appropriate rate onto all purchases, quickly pull up reports of your local taxable sales, separated by state, and even file and pay online.
+TaxTools will also keep track of any changes to the sales tax laws in Nevada or elsewhere that may apply to you, giving you confidence that you’re 100% compliant with all applicable statutes at all times.
 TaxTools also integrates smoothly with all ecommerce platforms, so the only change you’ll notice in the way your business functions is how much smoother and efficient it is.

 If you’re ready to see for yourself the difference TaxTools can make, click here to sign up for a free trial today.